Lemon Butter Shrimp Pasta

 “Great recipe!
 Will absolutely make again.”

-- pasta – I like linguine for this recipe (and my salmon pasta), but you could also use spaghetti!
+- pasta – we like linguine for this recipe, but you could also use spaghetti or fettuccine.
+Even angel hair pasta works, if you like it.

-- shrimp – I find that 26-30 count peeled and deveined shrimp are the perfect size for this lemon pasta with capers recipe.
-That size also works great for my shrimp fajita recipe!
+- shrimp – we’ve found that 26-30 count peeled and deveined shrimp are the perfect size for this lemon shrimp linguine recipe.

 - butter – unsalted butter will form the backbone of the sauce.

-- red pepper flakes – I like to add 1/4 to 1/2 teaspoon of these for a little heat (and to my roasted Parmesan broccoli, too!), but feel free to omit them for a milder version of this lemon caper shrimp pasta.
+- red pepper flakes – we’ve tested this recipe with anywhere from 1/4 to 1/2 teaspoon of red pepper flakes for a little heat, but feel free to add more if you really like spice, or omit them for a milder version of this lemon butter shrimp pasta.

-- salt – kosher salt is best for seasoning both the pasta water and the sauce of this shrimp and caper pasta.
+- salt – kosher salt is best for seasoning both the pasta water and the sauce.

-- parsley – I love to add chopped fresh parsley for a little extra freshness.
+- parsley – we love to add chopped fresh parsley for a little extra freshness.
 Basil would work well, too!

-- Parmesan cheese – not everybody agrees with seafood + cheese together, but I do, sometimes.
-I like a little bit of Parm in my crab stuffed salmon recipe and on top of Cajun salmon pasta, and I think it works well as a garnish for this dish, too.
+- Parmesan cheese – not everybody agrees with seafood + cheese together, but we think it works well as a garnish for this lemon shrimp pasta recipe.

 WANT TO SAVE THIS RECIPE?

-My favorite thing to serve with a big plate of lemon caper pasta is a fresh salad tossed with either citrus salad dressing or feta dressing.
+Our favorite thing to serve with a big plate of lemon caper linguine is a fresh salad tossed with Italian dressing.

-Sometimes I’ll serve this pasta with a side of blistered tomatoes (or even toss them right into the pasta).
+Sometimes we’ll serve this lemon shrimp linguine recipe with a side of blistered tomatoes (or even toss them right into the pasta).

 Reheat in the microwave at 50% power, stirring frequently, until warmed through.